Thursday, August 21, 2008

 >>> Ref.
 VedaBase => SB 2.9.36

-Srimad Bhagavatam is non-different from Lord Krishna, therefore It is the culmination of all Vedic scriptures, the ultimate knowledge and the end of all research.
+Srimad-Bhagavatam is non-different from Lord Krishna, therefore it is the culmination of all Vedic scriptures, the ultimate knowledge and the end of all research.
 In his purports, Srila Prabhupada presents such perfect knowledge in its purest form, always opposing all deviant views, because “due to wrong and fashionable interpretations by unauthorised persons, one cannot reach the ultimate conclusion” (SB 2.9.36, purport).
 And by Srila Prabhupada’s mercy, this conclusion is easily available to everyone through his most sublime legacy in the form of translation and purports:

 srnvatah sraddhaya nityam